 This is an accommodation to assist students in the note-taking process.
 Students with various disability impacts might utilize this accommodation to retrieve missed information or further clarification on concepts discussed in class.

-Students are responsible for recording lectures as needed after notifying the professor of their intent to record during the initial VISA meeting.
+Students are responsible for recording lectures as needed after notifying the professor of their intent to record during the initial Accommodation Letter meeting.

 Students who are granted this accommodation understand these recordings are for personal use and are not to be shared with others.
 If recordings are used inappropriately, instructors could refer the matter to the Student Conduct System for review.